ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 only in a plane perpendicular to the two axes given.

 .. image:: ./Pictures/1000000100000312000002D77678DDABC09BFDCA.png
-   :width: 15.921cm
-   :height: 14.727cm

 -  **seed**

    *Format:* int
    *Default:* 0
    *Description*: the RNG seed used to generate the vectors.
 This will ensure that the same random numbers are generated when the same **seed** is used, therefore making the calculation more reproducible.

 -  shells

    -  **from**

       *Format:* int
       *Default:* 0
       *Description:* the minimum value used to construct the range of shells.

 -

    -  **to**

       *Format:* int
       *Default:* 0
       *Description:* the maximum value used to construct the range of shells.

 -

    -  **by step of**

       *Format:* int
       *Default:* 1
       *Description:* the step used to construct the range of shells.
 If it is 1, every integer between **from** and **to** is placed into the range, if it is 2, every other, etc.

 -  **n vectors**

    *Format:* int
    *Default:* 50
    *Description:* the number of hkl vectors in each shell.
 Higher values result in higher accuracy but at the cost of longer computational time.

 -  **width**

    *Format:* float
    *Default:* 1.0
    *Description:* the accepted tolerance of each shell.
 It is often identical to **by step of**.

 -  axis 1

    -  **x-component**

       *Format:* int
       *Default:* 1
       *Description:* the x-components of the first axis used to specify the plane.

 -

    -  **y-component**

       *Format:* int
       *Default:* 0
       *Description:* the y-components of the first axis used to specify the plane.

 -

    -  **z-component**

       *Format:* int
       *Default:* 0
       *Description:* the z-components of the first axis used to specify the plane.

 -  axis 2

    -  **x-component**

       *Format:* int
       *Default: 0*
       *Description:* the x-components of the second axis used to specify the plane.

 -

    -  **y-component**

       *Format:* int
       *Default:* 1
       *Description:* the y-components of the second axis used to specify the plane.

 -

    -  **z-component**

       *Format:* int
       *Default:* 0
       *Description:* the z-components of the second axis used to specify the plane.

 -  **Generate** button generates the hkl vectors based on the specifications above.
 It must be clicked before the vectors can be saved.
 -  **Name**

    *Format:* str
    *Default:* None
    *Description:* this is the empty box at the bottom of the window.
 It allows you to name the generated vectors.
 This must be set before the vectors can be saved.

 -  **Save** button saves the generated vectors.
 It does not close the Q Vectors window.